GateHouseMedia/PLBID/README.md

 AND (ATTEND = "3" OR ATTEND = "4")
 ```

-Deaths of infants delivered by freestandingn birth center midwives
+Deaths of infants delivered by freestanding birth center midwives
 ```
 SELECT COUNT (*) FROM [iteam-156720:BID.NUM]
 WHERE BWTR4 = "3"